webrecorder/behaviors/chapter2.md

 ```

 ###Metadata {#metadata-heading}
-A behavior's exported metadata is used to:
+A behavior's exported metadata object is used to:

 - describe how the behavior should be matched to the pages it is written for
 - provide an overview of what the behavior does
-- have a more specific name associated with it when querying for it using the behavior api
+- provide a more specific name associated with it when querying for it using the behavior api
 - embed any additional information about the behavior

+With those usages in mind, every metadata object is expected to have the following properties:

+- name (string): the name for your behavior to be used when querying the behavior API for it by name
+- description (string): a description of the behavior
+- match (object): how the behavior will be matched to the page(s) it is written for

+###Default Export (#default-heading)

 ## Testing your first behavior